SolidLabResearch/solid-sfef-cli/README.md

 ## Usage and examples<a name="usage"></a>

+- Following bash commands asume the installation was done globally.

+- If installation was done locally, then adapt bash commands accordingly.

+    e.g.

+    instead of

+    ```bash
+    sfef list-shapes
+    ```

+    use

+    ```bash
+    node . list-shapes
+    ```

 ### Help <a name="help"></a>

 Use the help command to print out the commands and options available in the CLI tool.